 Many speed learning language programs, however, use the ambiguity of terms like "speak a language" to advertise A1 results in a short period of time.

 Can you learn some of the French basics in 7 days?
 Definitely.
 Can you be fluent in 7 days?
 Probably not.

 So if speed learning French isn't all it's cracked up to be, how long does it really take to learn French?

-This is where the Foreign Service Institute (FSI) language learning study and timeline comes in.
+This is where the Foreign Service Institute (FSI) language learning study and timeline come in.

-In their study, the Foreign Service Institute examined a group of native English speakers between the ages of 30 and 40 who were studying foreign languages at their school.
-The students' resulting levels were measured using the Interagency Language Roundtable Scale with the goal being to calculate how long it took students to reach "General professional proficiency" or higher.
+In their study, the Foreign Service Institute examined a group of native English speakers between the ages of 30 and 40 who were studying different foreign languages at their institute.
+The students' resulting language levels were measured using the Interagency Language Roundtable Scale, with the goal being to calculate how long it took students to reach "general professional proficiency" or higher in different languages.

 According to the FSI, the closer a language is to your native language (in this case, probably English), the faster you will learn that language.
 They divided their findings into three basic language categories based on the languages' similarity to English, which determined how long it took learners to reach general professional proficiency or higher:

 Therefore, according to FSI findings, it will take you between 575-600 hours to learn French.

 It's important to note the conditions of the study, however.
 The students' schedule called for 25 hours of class per week plus 3 hours of daily independent study, and their classes were small, with no more than 6 students.

 These were almost ideal language-learning conditions, something that is important to keep in mind, since many of us don't have that kind of time to dedicate to learning French.